zitaoliu/zitaoliu.github.io/_includes/index_content.md

 I work at TAL Education Group since 2018.
-I lead a team working on ML/CV/NLP/Speech problems and its applications in K-12 education.
+I lead a team of 200+ engineers to transform the K-12 one-on-one education industry, both online and offline.

 Prior to joining TAL, I was a senior applied scientist at Pinterest.
 I obtained my Ph.D in Computer Science at University of Pittsburgh.
 His Ph.D. advisor is Professor [Milos Hauskrecht](http://people.cs.pitt.edu/~milos/).